O.2 — Bitwise operators

 As an aside…

 There is no bitwise NOT assignment operator.
 This is because the other bitwise operators are binary, but bitwise NOT is unary (so what would go on the right-hand side of a ~= operator?).
-If you want to flip all of the bits, you can use normal assignment here: x = ~x;
+If you want to flip all of the bits of an object, you can use normal assignment: x = ~x;

 Bitwise operators perform integral promotion on smaller integral types Advanced